S4ND1X/UnityProjects3D-TheWave/README.md

 **Enemy Radius Player Detection**
 ![enter image description here](https://serving.photos.photobox.com/323682716e8f2cc7aecb02ce5f510cbc7290e504eaf9152eb2766a129819d9ec36822fba.jpg)

+## How to use it
+This game was made usin Unity 2019.2.19F1.
+It may be used with previous versions but it is recommended to use the current or newer one.
+All the main code is under [Assets/Scripts](https://github.com/S4ND1X/UnityProjects3D-TheWave/tree/master/The%20Wave/Assets/Scripts).
+ The repository already contains all the images, 3d models, etc. necessary to function
 ## Credits
-All the the 3D Models and Sprites are directly from Unity Assets Store.
-All the credit for the 3D Assets goes to them
+All 3D models were downloaded from the Unity Assets Store with a personal use license.
+All credits / licenses for 3D models go to them